 How to tell if someone is depressed

-The signs and symptoms of depression will be different from person to person.
+The signs and symptoms of depression differ from person to person.

 According to the American Psychiatric Association, the signs and symptoms of depression vary from mild to severe.